ax1/electrologger/README.md

 - ERROR events, atomic events producing "FAIL" error codes.

 ## Inserting intelligence-based anomalies

-( This information is only available to project partners for now)
+(This information is only available to project partners.
+The public information will be available at the UE ELECTRON project website)

 # Acknowledgements